rklaehn/rklaehn.github.io/_posts/2018-06-09-efficient-telemetry-storage-on-ipfs.md

 To evaluate the overall efficiency, I generated some data that closely mimics typical telemetry, but has a known amount of noise which gives an optimum compression ratio for comparison.
 The samples contain a certain amount of unchanging data such as tags to identify the sensor.
 This is something you frequently see in the wild.

+The number of samples is 100000.
+About one day of data at a sample rate of 1 Hz.
+Timestamps are stored as numerical unix timestamps.

 The results are summarized in this table.
 All values are in bytes.

 |                | size     | size/sample     |